Hexagram 39蹇Obstruction

 — Legge (1882)

-Line 4 is the entry-line of the upper trigram of water — the line where the actor has crossed into the danger zone and is being told for the third time that the direct advance is the wrong move.
+Line 4 is the entry-line of the upper trigram of water — the line where you have crossed into the danger zone and are told for the third time that the direct advance is the wrong move.
 The third repetition of 往蹇 is the hexagram’s signature.
 The corrective shifts. 來連 — returning unites — names not a return to the base (line 1) or to the associates (line 3) but a structural connection upward to line 5, the great-person seat.
-The line is preparing the actor to ally with the ruler rather than to act independently inside the obstruction.
+The line is preparing you to ally with the ruler rather than to act alone inside the obstruction.

-For decision-makers this is the line of the operator who has been brought into the senior conversation but does not yet hold the authority to resolve the obstruction unilaterally.
+For decision-makers this is the line of the person brought into the senior conversation who does not yet hold the authority to resolve the obstruction alone — the deputy admitted to the room who cannot yet sign, the resident who rounds with the attending but cannot order the surgery.
 The instruction is to recognise the ceiling and to use it.
-The line-4 actor who tries to solve the obstacle on their own authority discovers that the authority does not extend that far; the line-4 actor who connects upward to the line-5 great person discovers that the obstruction has a sponsor who can underwrite the bypass.
-Read against the hexagram statement’s 利見大人 — advantage in seeing the great person — line 4 is the operational position from which the great-person instruction becomes specific: align with the senior who is positioned to adjudicate, and do not attempt to advance without the alignment.
+Try to solve the obstacle on your own authority and you find the authority does not reach that far; connect upward to the line-5 great person and you find the obstruction has a sponsor who can underwrite the way around.
+Read against the hexagram statement’s 利見大人 — advantage in seeing the great person — line 4 is the position from which the great-person instruction becomes specific: align with the senior who can adjudicate, and do not attempt to advance without the alignment.

 大蹇朋來。